 That would only bring failure before you even get started.

-Sixth, You would love to work from home
+Fifth, You would love to work from home

 As a freelancer, your office will be from your own home.